MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ThrottlingPolicyAssociation.md

 # Get-ThrottlingPolicyAssociation

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Get-ThrottlingPolicyAssociation cmdlet to view the relationship between objects and their associated throttling policies.
-The object can be a user with a mailbox, a user without a mailbox, a contact, or a computer account.

-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the Get-ThrottlingPolicyAssociation cmdlet to view the relationship between objects and their associated throttling policies.
-The object can be a user with a mailbox, a user without a mailbox, a contact, or a computer account.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Get-ThrottlingPolicyAssociation cmdlet to view existing throttling policy associations in your organization.
 Throttling policies can be associated with mailboxes, user accounts, mail contacts, mail users, and Exchange server computer accounts.